-Case 1: Examination of identified misstatements during the audit current fiscal year that could affect earnings for past fiscal years."
-(Auditing Standards Committee Statement No. 450, paragraphs 4, 5, 13, A4)
+Case 1: Examination of identified misstatements during the audit misstatement in the written representation as an "uncorrected misstatement identified in the current fiscal year that could affect earnings for past fiscal years."

 During an audit engagement for a financial institution, the engagement team identified the overstatement of accrued revenue for the previous year was recognized in the current year, and treated it as an uncorrected misstatement.